XYLOCAINE MPF WITH EPINEPHRINE INJECTION Rx

 Indications for XYLOCAINE MPF WITH EPINEPHRINE INJECTION:

-Local or regional anesthesia for infiltration and nerve block (see literature).
+Local or regional anesthesia for infiltration and nerve block (see full labeling).

 Max dose determined by age and weight.
-See literature for specific dosages based on procedures.
+See full labeling for specific dosages based on procedures.

 Concurrent during or after potent general anesthetic agents may cause cardiac arrhythmias; use caution.
 Concurrent vasopressor and ergot-type oxytocic drugs may cause severe, persistent hypertension or cerebrovascular accidents.
 Severe prolonged hypertension with MAOIs or tricyclic antidepressants.
 Phenothiazines and butyrophenones antagonize pressor effect of epinephrine; avoid.

-CNS effects (eg, lightheadedness, confusion), cardiovascular effects (eg, bradycardia, hypotension, cardiovascular collpase), hypersensitivity reactions, headache, backache, nausea, increased creatinine phosphokinase.
+CNS effects (eg, lightheadedness, confusion), cardiovascular effects (eg, bradycardia, hypotension, cardiovascular collpase), allergic reactions, headache, backache, nausea, increased creatinine phosphokinase.